avh77/Coursera_Capstone/README.md

 # Coursera_Capstone
-It`s my rroject at the 9th IBM course.
+It`s my project at the 9th IBM course.
 Hope you like it!